Moradi66/intro-to-android-workshop/Part-2/instructions.md

 </RelativeLayout>

    ```

+   If you run the app now, you’ll see all your changes on your emulator/phone.

+   But nothing happens when you press the buttons!

+   Let’s start to make things work - [Part three](../Part-3/instructions.md).

 ### Bonus: Let’s make the buttons pretty

    The default colour and shape for buttons might not work best for our app.
 We can change both the colour and shape of our buttons very easily by using an XML drawable called a `selector`.